toChaim/lifes-timer/README.md

 ✓ Use numbered intervals
 ✓ Stop or Restart at end

+next steps:
+- fix timeOfDay from GMT 24hour clock to AM/PM local time
+- switch from info on webPage to array for storing interval objects
+- use correct methode for displaying times
+- add button

 features to add:
 ✓ Sounds
-- Time of day
+✓ Time of day
-- Add button
+- Add button and Remove buttons
 - "Panic Panic Now before it's too late" message.
   This may be useful for putting message behind Countdown.
 May also be useful for Graphic. http://stackoverflow.com/questions/1191464/is-there-a-way-to-use-use-text-as-the-background-with-css